ROCm/ROCmValidationSuite/docs/install/installation.rst

 Based on the OS, use the appropriate package manager to install the rocm-validation-suite package.

-For more details, refer to `ROCm Validation Suite GitHub site. <https://github.com/ROCm/ROCmValidationSuite>`_
+For more details, refer to the `ROCm Validation Suite GitHub site. <https://github.com/ROCm/ROCmValidationSuite>`_

-RVS package components are installed in `/opt/rocm`.
+RVS package components are installed in ``/opt/rocm``.
 The package contains:

 - executable binary (located in ``_install-base_/bin/rvs``)
 - public shared libraries (located in ``_install-base_/lib``)